velora-web/velora-engine/README.md

 ## 🙏 Acknowledgments

-- **Rust Community**: For creating the perfect language for AI development
+- **Rust Community**: For creating the perfect language for development
-- **WGPU Team**: For modern graphics APIs that make rendering beautiful
-- **Winit Team**: For cross-platform window management
 - **Deno Team**: For the JavaScript runtime that powers our engine
-- **The Vibe Coding Movement**: For revolutionizing how AI develops software

 ## 🌟 About Nova